graphql/graphql-scalars/scalars/contributed/andimarek/date-time.md

 The recommended name is `DateTime`.
 An alternative is `OffsetDateTime`.

-`Date` is potentially misleading as this Scalar also specifies a time, not only a date.
+`Date` is potentially misleading as this scalar also specifies a time, not only a date.

 # Result